 A lot of people have been asking the question, what is rainbow writing?
 As teachers who used rainbow writing in kindergarten, we’re happy to supply the answer.
 It is an engaging activity used to help students practice writing or drawing something multiple times.
 Simply put, rainbow writing is tracing repeatedly with different colors.

-Check out the video below where we show you how to rainbow write and a sample lesson of exactly how we used rainbow writing in our kindergarten classrooms.
+The Rainbow Writing video below is a sample lesson of how we used rainbow writing in our kindergarten classrooms.

 How To Do Rainbow Writing

 The beauty of rainbow writing isn’t in the swirly mess of colors it produces, but in the way it’s used to help students learn.
 It’s also a lot of fun.
 And by the way, children love the swirly mess of colors they produce.
 This activity is used as a form of practice after a student has been explicitly taught how to do it.
 Model, model, model.
 Be sure to show your students where to start and finish their tracing.
 See our sample lesson below to understand how we taught this in our classrooms!

 What is Rainbow Writing in Kindergarten?

 While teaching kindergarten we used it to help students learn how to correctly form each letter of the alphabet.
 Just as easily, rainbow writing can be used to help students learn how to form numbers and shapes.
 We’ve also used it for practice writing sight words.
 Parents, this is an excellent homework activity.
 Rainbow writing spelling words is another great tool used in the classroom and at home.
 When doing this activity, simply write the words you want your child to learn and have them trace over each word with different colors.
 Make sure they say each letter as they trace it, then read the word.
 Example: “t-h-e the”